ELY3M/elys-switch-guide.github.io/docs/extras/incognito.md

 3. if you are only running CFW in emunand.  you can change this line blank_prodinfo_emummc=0 to blank_prodinfo_emummc=1
+  - if you want to make sysnand offline for some reasons, use this line blank_prodinfo_sysmmc=0 and change it to blank_prodinfo_sysmmc=1 (not recommeneded)
 4. save exosphere.ini and put it on the root of your sd card.
 5. reboot atmosphere via reboot by payload or rcm method.